poempelfox/zamdach2022/docs/brainstorming.md

 We have not decided how to distribute all the I2C devices onto the two I2C buses yet.
 (The reason that there are exactly two I2C buses is that this is what the ESP32 can do in hardware.)

-The wind direction sensor needs to be wired up like this:
+The wind direction sensor needs to be wired up like this[^1]:
 ```
   3.3V
    |